Solving Our Housing Crisis by Reclaiming What We’ve Got

 The Alternative

-(2) Move Houses Slated for Demolition: Many reasonably good houses are being demolished on the Vineyard to make way for others.
+(2) Move Houses Slated for Demolition: Many reasonably good houses are being demolished to make way for others.
 Move, refurbish, and equip these houses with permanent year-round occupancy restrictions.
 We’ve already begun to do this.
 Each costs an average of $120,000.
 We could create 200 new units for roughly $24 million.

 (4) 10-Year Lease-to-Locals Program: Some of our towns are participating in Lease to Locals.
 Homeowners are being paid to make their homes available for year-round occupancy on a year-to-year basis.
 Get 10-year commitments.
 Each would cost about $100,000.
 We could create 400 new units for roughly $40 million.

 The fifth key?
-The money:
+The money to do it:

 (5) The Martha’s Vineyard Housing Bank: Some of us have been working for six years to convince the MA legislature to pass a local option transfer fee of 2% on high-end real estate transfers to fund the Martha’s Vineyard Housing Bank.
-Eventually, this legislation will pass.
-Based on recent and current real estate activity, this mechanism will generate about $10 million a year.
-Bonding might make the money come faster and go further.
-In a few decades, our problem could be solved.
+Eventually this legislation will pass.
+Projections based on recent and current real estate activity estimate that this mechanism will generate about $10 million a year.

 Ready Set Go!